fabiocody/ProgettoIngSwFLK/README.md

 #### Additional steps for Windows

 Since playing under Windows involves the Windows Subsystem for Linux, you need to follow the steps described in [Playing under Linux](#playing-under-linux) in order to use RMI connection.
-The only difference is that every modifications made to `/etc/hosts` in WLS is ignored, so you need to create a file named `/etc/wsl.conf` and add the following line:
+The only difference is that every modification made to `/etc/hosts` in WSL is ignored, so you need to create a file named `/etc/wsl.conf` and add the following line:
 ```
 generateHosts = false
 ```